-In existing conditions, the stormwater in the channel along Pioneer runs diagonally across the intersection of Shaw and Pioneer to another channel.
+In existing conditions, the stormwater in the channel along Pioneer, runs diagonally across the intersection of Shaw and Riencer to another channel.
 This channel runs along the roadside before it intersects with another culvert directing water to the Puyallup River.
+'Deer Creek and'

-Stormwater within the bounds of Shaw Rd E is conveyed to the north and west side of the intersection where a large wetpool treats stormwater.
+[Storm Report: Pg 7 of 207] nds of Shaw Rd E is conveyed to the north and west side of the Stormwater within the bol intersection where a large wetpool treats stormwater.
+Enhanced treatment required.